50 Etsy Success Stories: How These Creators Make Up To $1M/Year On Etsy

 My name is Alex Moore.
 I’m originally from St. Louis, MO, USA but have lived overseas the last 11 years and am currently living near Queenstown, New Zealand, where I have been for the last 5 ½ years.
 I have a wife, Paula, and three children, Sophia & Grace (twins, age 5) and Beau (age 3).
 My main profession (no longer full time) is that I’m a primary school (elementary) PE teacher going on my 15th year.

 Currently, between all of my sales at the markets, online, etc, my revenue is on average between $2500-3000 per month.
 One thing that people find unique about my product is that I personally make every piece of jewelry I sell.

-Joseph Dilecce (from Richmond Hill) started Choast over 5 years ago.
+Joseph Dilecce (from Richmond Hill) started Choast about 6 years ago.